Back to About us

 Independent Aboriginal Board Delegate

-Jackson also supported DEECA’s Water Catchment Group preparations for and responses to the Yoorrook Justice Commission's Land Injustices Inquiry.
-This experience gave Jackson great insights into the State's water reform agenda and a deep understanding of the challenges and opportunities to support Aboriginal self-determination and strengthen Traditional Owners’ role in Victoria's water sector.
+Jackson supported DEECA’s water catchment group’s preparations and responses to the Yoorrook Justice Commission’s Land Injustices Inquiry, deepening his insight into Victoria’s water reform agenda and a deep understanding of the challenges and opportunities to support Aboriginal self-determination and strengthen Traditional Owners’ role in Victoria’s water sector.

-Jackson has also served as Statewide Aboriginal Landcare Facilitator with the Victorian Landcare Program at DELWP as well as a Cultural Ambassador for the Victorian Nature Festival.
+His previous roles include Statewide Aboriginal Landcare Facilitator with the Victorian Landcare Program at DELWP and Cultural Ambassador for the Victorian Nature Festival.
+Through these roles, Jackson has championed Traditional Owner involvement in environmental management and strengthened cultural knowledge-sharing across the sector.

 Brendan Flynn